-Community rides & walks
+Community Rides & Walks

-A simple and effective way to encourage AT is by organizing local walks, hikes, and bike rides.
-These experiences can leverage other interests among members of the community, such as natural, historical, or cultural features while providing the social / human connection that people are seeking.
+A simple and effective way to encourage AT is by organizing local walks, hikes, bike rides, or other experiences such as longboard or kick scooter rides.
+These outings can leverage other interests among members of the community, such as natural, historical, or cultural features, while providing people an opportunity for social connection.